johnisom/leetcode-exercises/torrel/non-leetcode/capstone-projects/p_2_p_git.md

 - Pessimistic locking
   + When a file is open in the system, a push is not possible until it's done editing
 - Automatic pushes

+## Basic Idea
+- There is no centralized code base.
+- When a user commits a change, this is considered to be an event.
+- This event is then logged.
+- When a maintainer is online, a notification is sent to them.
+- If the commiter is online, an automatic pull can be coordinated.
+- Once the commit is approved, an approval event is sent to the log.
+- Other automatic pulls can be coordinated.

+## Events
+- Commits
+- Approval
+- Logging on
+- Pulls